 With our sports leadership and coaching opportunities you can try something new, take sport to the local community, or develop your coaching skills.

 Members of the squad develop a personal action plan supported by services such as nutrition advice, physiotherapy, subsidised training equipment and a programme of high-performance workshops.

 Students' Union sporting opportunities

 The Students' Union oversees more than 70 sport and health clubs, with an overall membership of over 4,000 people.

-This means plenty of opportunities to play sport at University representative level, in the intramural programme, or as part of Bristol SU's Get Active (the University's B:Active campus) scheme.
+This means plenty of opportunities to play sport at University representative level, in the intramural programme, or as part of the B:Active scheme.

 Getting involved is also a great way to meet new people and settle into university life through the activities and social events that clubs organise.